tqhuy2018/Casper-Kotlin-sdk/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in Casper Swift SDK, please send an email to tqhuy2018@gmail.com.
+If you find a security vulnerability in Casper Kotlin SDK, please send an email to tqhuy2018@gmail.com.